1Josiah kept a Passover to Yahweh in Jerusalem, and they slaughtered the Passover on the fourteenth day of the first month.

-5Stand in the holy place according to the divisions of the fathers’ houses of your brothers the children of the people, and let there be for each a portion of a fathers’ house of the Levites.
+5Stand in the holy place according to the divisions of the fathers’ houses of your relatives the common people,a and let there be Levites for each group from a fathers’ house.

-8His officials gave for a freewill offering to the people, to the priests and to the Levites.
-Hilkiah and Zechariah and Jehiel, the rulers of God’s house, gave to the priests for the Passover offerings 2,600 small livestock and 300 head of cattle.
+8His officials gave a freewill offering to the people, to the priests, and to the Levites.
+Hilkiah and Zechariah and Jehiel, the rulers of the house of God, gave to the priests 2,600 small livestock and 300 cattle for the Passover offerings.

-13They roasted the Passover with fire according to the ordinance, and they boiled the holy offerings in pots and in caldrons and in pans, and carried them quickly to all the children of the people.
+13They roasted the Passover with fire according to the law, and they boiled the holy offerings in pots and in caldrons and in pans, and carried them quickly to all the children of the people.

-16So all the service of Yahweh was prepared the same day, to keep the Passover and to offer burnt offerings on the altar of Yahweh according to the commandment of king Josiah.
+16So all the service of Yahweh was prepared the same day, to keep the Passover and to offer burnt offerings on the altar of Yahweh according to the commandment of King Josiah.

-17The children of Israel who were present kept the Passover at that time, and the Feast of Unleavened Bread seven days.
+17The children of Israel who were present kept the Passover at that time, and the Feast of Unleavened Bread, seven days.

-18There was no Passover like that kept in Israel from the days of Samuel the prophet; neither did any of the kings of Israel keep such a Passover as Josiah kept, and the priests, and the Levites, and all Judah and Israel who were present, and the inhabitants of Jerusalem.
+18There was no Passover like that kept in Israel from the days of Samuel the prophet; nor did any of the kings of Israel keep such a Passover as Josiah kept, and the priests, and the Levites, and all Judah and Israel who were present, and the inhabitants of Jerusalem.

 19In the eighteenth year of the reign of Josiah this Passover was kept.